EyasuTeshome/shifttracker/job-search/morning session-building-confidence-for-job-searching-part1.md

 **Spend 10 minutes working on the group discussion**

-As a group come together and discuss your answers from the previous exercice :
+As a group, come together and discuss your answers to these questions from the previous exercice:

 - What is one thing about job searching that might destabilize your confidence?
 - How do you think you can use the growth mindset to help you overcome that thing and restabilize your confidence?